joe-singh/joe-singh.github.io/index.md

 currently working in Prof. Kent Irwin's group in the effort to [detect bosonic dark matter and fabricate new quantum sensors that can evade the Standard Quantum Limit.](https://irwinlab.sites.stanford.edu/)

 I graduated Phi Beta Kappa from UC Berkeley in 2019.
-Highlights of my research there include I did data analysis for the SNO experiment, detector analysis for its successor SNO+, and detector R&D for the SuperCDMS experiment.
+Highlights of my research there include data analysis for the SNO experiment, detector analysis for its successor SNO+, and detector R&D for the SuperCDMS experiment.
 My senior thesis focused on precision detection of vacuum ultraviolet (VUV) photons for future liquid argon scintillator experiments.
-With Prof.

 Prior to Berkeley, I was raised in Dubai and Singapore and born in New Delhi.
 I am a huge basketball fan and love reading, especially about history and geopolitics.
 You can see some of my thoughts [here](./writings.md).